iambenzo/dusty/README.md

 # Dusty

-I have a small AKS cluster and I'm cheap.
+I have an Azure Container Registry and I'm cheap.

 To make sure that I don't flood my container registry with images and end up paying for extra storage, I built this quick and dirty utility.